kunalbhushan/cowin_poller_script/README.md

 # COWIN Poller Script
-Python script to poll COWIN and notify in case slots are available based on inputs Currently only supports MacOS (Darwin) for notifications
+Python script to poll COWIN and notify in case slots are available based on inputs

+Currently only supports MacOS (Darwin) for platform notifications

 List of districts with district IDs : https://drive.google.com/file/d/1007DlyZesRhXQY6NEr3wAJEvt0XINdhh/view?usp=sharing